bobbingwide/fizzie/readme.txt

 * search - Display search results
 * single - used for a single post / attachment / CPT
 * single-oik-plugins - used for a single oik-plugin
+* single-oik-themes - used for a single oik-theme
 * singular - used when single or page does not exist

 See the template visualization: https://developer.wordpress.org/files/2014/10/Screenshot-2019-01-23-00.20.04.png